We have some supportive thoughts for parents whose children are moving off to college.

 Make sure your child knows you are available, but don’t hover.

 My freshman year (1981) was a time of land lines and long-distance telephone cards.
 Calls cost a lot.
 Letters took days to deliver.
-I know my mom was sad and missing me back in Kingsport, and I was homesick something awful in Murfreesboro.
+I know my mom was sad and missing me, and I was homesick something awful.
 But we couldn’t talk more than maybe once a week.
-Today, parents have the temptation of cell phones, Facetime, texting, Skype, Facebook, Twitter, Instagram, maybe even Snapchat.
-Don’t over-contact.
-Seriously.
-Don’t.
-They need to build a life on campus, and they can’t do it if you’re bugging them all the time.

 You may get really paranoid about their safety.

-You are the parent.
+You’re the parent.
 Suck it up.
 Cry on someone else’s shoulder.
 What she needs to know is that you are proud of her, that you are confident that she can do this, and that you are cheering her on, every step of the way.

-Don’t change your child’s room at home.
+Don’t change your child’s room.

 Clean it, especially if it’s something of a biohazard zone.
 But don’t make it a shrine (that’s no good for you) and don’t make it your new yoga room (that’s no good for your child).
 She may be a young adult, but she needs the security and stability of a room to come home to.